Companies have historically relied on two primary options when selling products: sell to a business (B2B) or a consumer (B2C).

-When it comes to selling your products, you know your options: sell to a business (B2B) or a consumer (B2C).
-But with the rapid rise of ecommerce, the lines between these two sales channels have blurred.
-And the sales ecosystem has spilled over these standard two models into a new framework — B2B2C ecommerce.
+However, with the rapid rise of ecommerce and remote work, the lines between these two sales channels have blurred, and the sales ecosystem has spilled over to craft a new framework — B2B2C ecommerce.

-B2B2C stands for business to business to consumer.
-As the name implies, it’s a business model where Company 1 sells their product or service in partnership with Company 2 to an end customer.
-Unlike when you whitelabel a product, the end customer understands that they are buying a product or using a service from Company 1.
+As the name implies, it’s a business model where a company sells its product or service in partnership with another organization to an end customer.
+Unlike when you white label a product — where a company rebrands an item to present it as its own — the end customer understands that they are buying a product or using a service from the original company

 Few B2B leaders can rapidly scale their operations without compromising service levels or overall sales efficacy.
 Thus, instead of attempting to ‘be everything’ on their own, many B2B companies choose to go the partnership route and morph into a B2B2C model to maximize business opportunities and achieve scalable growth.

 For B2B2C to work, both companies need to be targeting the same consumer base and provide value that each company couldn’t achieve on its own.
-And perhaps most importantly, the partnership needs to make sense for the end customers.
 Here are some examples of how the B2B2C model benefits everyone involved:

-Still, it doesn't mean that every type of business will (or should) adopt the B2B2C model.
-Here's why.
+While a brand manufacturer can now sell to anyone asking online, it doesn't mean that every type of business will adopt the B2B2C model.

-Complex, regulated or niche products such as medical or industrial equipment (for example) are not viable to sell to end-customers directly.
+Complex, regulated or niche products such as medical or industrial equipment are not viable to sell to end customers directly.

 B2B2C arrangements can be tough to sign off if your company isn't willing to give them proper credit, share customer data or provide fair compensation.